Aliases for TNFAIP3 Gene

 GeneCards Summary for TNFAIP3 Gene

-TNFAIP3 (Tumor Necrosis Factor, Alpha-Induced Protein 3) is a Protein Coding gene.
-Diseases associated with TNFAIP3 include iridocyclitis and blind loop syndrome.
-Among its related pathways are Immune System and Signaling by GPCR.
-GO annotations related to this gene include ligase activity and ubiquitin-specific protease activity.
+TNFAIP3 (TNF Alpha Induced Protein 3) is a Protein Coding gene.
+Diseases associated with TNFAIP3 include iridocyclitis and nodular lymphocyte predominant hodgkin lymphoma.
+Among its related pathways are Signaling by GPCR and Immune System.
+GO annotations related to this gene include ligase activity and thiol-dependent ubiquitin-specific protease activity.
 An important paralog of this gene is ZRANB1.

 UniProtKB/Swiss-Prot for TNFAIP3 Gene